Actuweary/DSC530/README.md

 # DSC530
 Final Project Area
-Personal repo for fina project due for Bellevue University course DSC530
+Personal repo for fina project in profiling large datasets using Python